 However, if your water also has higher levels of undissolved visible iron or manganese particles, you need a sediment prefilter.
 Which is placed after your well water pressure tank and before anything else.

 Actually, this should be a standard practice for all whole house water filter systems.

-The easiest to install and maintain sediment prefilter is the iSpring Reusable Spin Down Sediment Water Filter (WSP50GR).
+The easiest to install and maintain sediment prefilter is the iSpring Reusable Spin Down Sediment Water Filter (WSP50GR) shown below:

 In my opinion, every house in America should have one of these, and one of the APEC Water Systems Iron and Hydrogen Sulfide Reduction Replacement Water Filters just mentioned above.

 Then if you need a water softener and/or some additional filter system, you will save money, time and a lot of hassle maintaining the additional filters.